-Exhibit R-2A, RDT&E Project Justification: PB 2012 Office of Secreta DATE: February 2011 APPROPRIATION/BUDGET ACTIVITY R-1 ITEM NOMENCLATURE PROJECT 0400: Research, Development, Test & Evaluation, Defense-Wide PE 0604016D8Z: Department of Defense P015: Corro osion Protection Projects BA 4: Advanced Component Development & Prototypes (ACD&P) Corrosion Protection Projects
+Exhibit R-2A, RDT&E Project Justification: PB 2013 Office of Secreta DATE: February 2012 APPROPRIATION/BUDGET ACTIVITY R-1 ITEM NOMENCLATURE PROJECT 0400: Research, Development, Test & Evaluation, Defense-Wide PE 0604016D8Z: Department of Defense P015: Corrosion Protection Projects BA 4: Advanced Component Development & Prototypes (ACD&P) Corrosion Policy and Oversight

-- 2. Oversee project performance including review of quarterly status reports which address progress summary, performance goals and metrics and upcoming key events, as well as reports to periodic Corrosion Forums. - 3.
-Perform Department of Defense (DoD) cost of corrosion study. - 4.
-Develop improved, standard DoD-wide specifications, standards and qualification processes. - 5.
-Develop corrosion training courses. - 6.
-Prepare and publish Corrosion Prevention and Control Planning Guidebook spirals. - 7.
-Prepare and publish annual Reports to Congress. - 8.
-Update short-term and long-term metrics. - 9.
-Develop corrosion control program management guide for selecting materials. - 10.
-Develop, implement, and update the DoD Corrosion Prevention and Mitigation Strategic Plan. - 11.
-Develop and maintain Roadmaps of IPT activities and accomplishments. - 12.
+- 11. Develop and maintain Roadmaps of IPT activities and accomplishments. - 12.
 Assist in the annual project plan implementation and evaluation process, including the assessment of return on investment associated with proposed projects. - 13.
 Respond to Congressional, Government Accountability Office and DoD inquiries regarding the CPC Program. - 14.
 Perform CPC Program communication and outreach to services, agencies and other organizations. - 15.
 Develop and implement corrosion prevention and control policies applicable for acquisition and sustainment of both weapons systems and infrastructure. - 16.
 Perform reviews of major programs to ensure they are in compliance with corrosion prevention and control policy. - 17.
-Provide oversight of the corrosion programs of the Military Departments and Chair the DoD Corrosion Board of Directors (which includes the Corrosion Control and Prevention Executives from each of the Military Departments). - 18.
-Interact with industry, technical societies, trade associations, government personnel, and foreign allies to identify promising corrosion control technologies and assist in technology transition and insertion
+Provide oversight of the corrosion programs of the Military Departments and Chair the DoD Corrosion Board of Directors (which includes the Corrosion Control and Prevention Executives from each of the Military Departments).

+assist in technology transition and insertion

-E. Performance Metrics
+E. Performance Metrics Not applicable.

-Not applicable.
+That applicable.